devparanjay/librasic/ReadMe.md

 *High Priority*
 - **Mobile Responsiveness**: While the webapp works just fine on smaller devices, some things are visually broken here and there that need to be fixed.
 *High Priority*
+- **Better Security**: Implement better security for storing sensitive data that does not expose credentials in a simple JSON config file.
+*Medium Priority*
+- **Better Database**: Librasic currently uses Python's SQLite3 for its database, but it's not an idea solution.
+Move to PostgreSQL.
+*Low Priority*
+- **Better Authentication**:
+Implement better authentication if it exists.
+Better = equaly simple but provides more security.
+*Low Priority*
 - **Fee Payment Records**: Implement storing and display of fee payment records.
 *Low Priority*
 - **Statistics and Reports**: Generate statistics and reports on book circulation, popular genres, and member activity.